kokkos/kokkos-core-wiki/Detection-Idiom.md

 # Detection Idiom

-The Kokkos Detection Idiom is used to recognize, in a SFINAE-friendly way, the validity of any C++ expression.
+The Detection Idiom is used to recognize, in a SFINAE-friendly way, the validity of any C++ expression.

 Header File: `Kokkos_DetectionIdiom.hpp`